feliu/rakuten-test/README.md

         ssh eduard.feliu@54.72.112.230

-6. Copy the file app.sql provided in the test and execute it using the mysql client from the bastion hosts.
+6. Copy the file app.sql provided in the test and execute it using the MySQL client from the bastion host.
 The bastion host is located in the public subnet and has access to the RDS.
 Example below.

         [eduard.feliu@ip-10-180-10-81 ~]$ mysql --host=md1bmfwru3q7ko8.cmuor8zcenjr.eu-west-1.rds.amazonaws.com --user=root --password=12345678 -s rakutendb < app.sql
         [eduard.feliu@ip-10-180-10-81 ~]$

-7. Create the ECR repository for the Docker image that will contain the Flask App.
+7. Create the ECR repository used by the Docker image that will contain the Flask App.

         aws cloudformation create-stack \
         --stack-name ecr \